njng2/winter-2021-codefest-submissions-the-three-quaranteers/codefest/README.md

 **The Toicator** is a maps tool for users to find the nearest bathroom and filter their choices
 based on cleanliness, proof of purchase requirement, single stalled or multi-stalled.

-This app uses Swift, Googles Maps, and Firebase.
+This app uses Swift, Google Maps, and Firebase and Cloud Firestore for realtime database.

+**To get started:**

 Sign up, and allow the app permissions to access your current location